 Cyber security for the utilities industry now lags behind industry implementation of new technologies.
 While digital transformation empowers real-time energy monitoring and power controls, it introduces the potential for IT security shocks as attackers leverage insecure infrastructure to exploit newly connected networks.

-If it’s time for your energy utility to safeguard critical infrastructure and empower operations with improved utility cyber security, let’s talk.
+If it’s time for your energy utility to safeguard critical infrastructure and empower operations with improved utility cyber security that’s reasonable and appropriate, let’s talk.